Updated on 5/19/2020

 Specialized Riprock Coaster 16

-Yes, the sight of training wheels hurts our eyes, too.
-But if you bleed Specialized red, look no further for your kid’s next ride.
+If you love Specialized, look no further for your kid’s next ride.
 The Riprock Coaster 16 is designed for teaching and progression, with a slight lean toward off-road adventures.
 Equipped with a coaster brake for simple stopping, 16×2.3 air-filled tires, and components that will stand up to years of abuse.
 It also comes in a bunch of fun color options, which is always critical when buying the best kids’ bikes.
 And yes, you can take the training wheels off.

-After adding pedals the next logical progression is geared.
+After adding pedals the next logical progression to add gears and hand brakes.
 But you don’t have to spend the family vacation fund to get a new bike for your little one.
 When buying a bike for your child think of the use it will receive and the abuse it will take.
 Will it be passed down to a sister, brother or neighbor?
 The quality of build and attention to detail is paramount when shopping for a geared kids bike.

 Co-op Cycles REV 24 Plus Kids’ Bike